urcsc210/csc210-course-documentation/flask-cheatsheet.md

 # Flask Cheatsheet

-There are three things you need to know how to do when developing web applications in Flask:
+There are three things you need to know when developing web applications in Flask:

 - One-time initial install of Python3
 - Setup a new project